 * International Women’s day series 1/8 *

-– We try to export all these little changes to behaviours in all areas of daily life – I am kind of going through the process myself. “
+– I try to export all these little changes to behaviours in areas of daily life, so I’m kind of going through the learning process myself.’
+(She laughs)

 (Sabina is the co-founder of the Gentlewoman’s Club and a policy advisor at the European Parliament.)